 Holiday Inn Oxford: If you wanted to base yourself closer to Oxford city centre, Holiday Inn Oxford is conveniently located next to the A34.
 The hotel offers excellent Executive and Family rooms, with free Wi-Fi access and a fitness centre on site.

 Wherever you stay, reserve the morning for exploring magnificent Blenheim Palace on the edge of Woodstock.
 Home to the 12th Duke of Marlborough and the birthplace of Sir Winston Churchill, Blenheim Palace is a UNESCO World Heritage Site boasting beautiful Baroque architecture, 2,000 acres of landscaped parkland and stunning formal gardens.
 Enter the Palace and explore the gilded State Rooms for yourself or organise a private tour to see even more of the Palace.

 Treat yourself to lunch in the grand setting of Blenheim Palace.
-Visit the stunning Orangery Restaurant for lunch or a traditional afternoon tea.
-Or try the Oxfordshire Pantry or Water Terrace Café for coffee, cake, sandwiches and pastries.
+Visit the stunning Orangery Restaurant for lunch or a traditional afternoon tea or try the Oxfordshire Pantry for a cake or sandwich or The Stables Café for a hot meal.

 In the afternoon, travel to Oxford to experience the heritage of this great seat of learning.

 Whilst you’re exploring the heart of Oxford, don’t miss the incredible museums.
 Choose from the Ashmolean museum, Britain’s first public museum and home to world-famous artefacts and collections, the History of Science Museum, the Museum of Natural History and neighbouring Pitt Rivers Museum, the University of Oxford’s quirky museum of anthropology and world archaeology.